MrNeto17/Password_Encryption/README.md

 License Section: Explicitly states that the project is licensed under the MIT License.

 Usage, Example, Future Updates, Contributing: Remain unchanged from the previous version, providing clear instructions, example usage, future plans, and guidelines for contributing.

-Make sure to save this content into a file named README.md in your project's root directory.
-This updated README.md file now includes the explicit mention of the MIT License, clarifying the licensing terms for users and contributors.
-Adjust any details as needed based on your project's specific details and preferences.